Arctic marine environments are experiencing, or expected to experience, many human-induced and natural pressures from:

 The Circumpolar Biodiversity Monitoring Program (CBMP) is working with partners across the Arctic to harmonize and enhance long-term marine monitoring efforts.
-These efforts are led by a Marine Steering Group with expertise from seven Marine Expert Networks.
+These efforts are led by a Marine Steering Group with expertise from six Marine Expert Networks.

 In April 2011, these scientists and community experts released the Arctic Marine Biodiversity Monitoring Plan, an agreement between six Arctic coastal nations and many national, regional, Indigenous and academic organizations on how to monitor Arctic marine ecosystems.
 The Plan has been endorsed by Senior Arctic Officials of the Arctic Council.